 The workplace has become a different world from the one we were used to even ten years ago.
-With plenty of companies now made up of remote and international workers, it can be hard to understand how to create a remote team culture.
+With plenty of companies now made up of remote and international workers, it can be hard to understand how to create a cohesive remote team culture.
 Hard as it may seem, remote team culture is essential for building loyalty, morale and great professional relationships.
-Check out our top 3 tips for creating office harmony, wherever your workers are from.
+Check out our top 3 tips for creating office harmony, wherever your workers are based.

 Some employers worry about maintaining a cohesive team culture with remote employees, but it can be helpful to remember that they also offer tangible benefits to your business, such as:

 - Remote workers have been proven to be on average 5-40% more productive than their office counterparts, which may be because they can often set their own working hours and work to their own best timing which will bring out their best work.

 - Remote employees also allow you to fill up temporary or part time positions that may be less attractive to commuters or employees who would have to relocate.

 - Simplifying your international hiring process will cut stress for both you and your employees. as you will not have to make complex arrangements with VISA’s and the like.

 - An introduction into new cultures and perspectives.
 This is one of the main advantages of a remote team culture.
 In order to make the most of it, however, you’ll need to make sure that your workplace has nailed the intricacies of cross-cultural communication, in order to ensure none of your employees commit a faux pas.

 - Hiring international remote workers is also an easy way to both build up your company’s presence in a new market and to gain real understanding of an international culture.
 If you only a few employees in one location, you may be able to use the examples of your employees to base your decision on where to locate your company in the future.

 - In this way, remote teams are a great way to build an easy foothold into international expansion.